 Diseases caused by pathogens such as fungi, bacteria, and viruses pose a significant threat to global agriculture.
 These pathogens not only reduce crop yields but also result in economic losses and environmental damage due to the heavy use of chemical pesticides.

-As farmers seek more sustainable alternatives, ozone treatment has emerged as a powerful tool to eliminate pathogens and rescue diseased crops.
+As farmers seek more sustainable alternatives, ozone water treatment for agriculture has emerged as a powerful tool to eliminate pathogens and rescue diseased crops.
 With its broad-spectrum antimicrobial properties and eco-friendly nature, ozone can play a crucial role in restoring crop health and preventing future infections.

 This article explores how ozone technology works and its potential to save diseased crops while reducing dependency on harmful chemicals.